intro2r/intro2r/unit4/labs.md

 ### 2. Read in the housing value data set for question 2.

   a.
-Perform 3 separate multiple regressions with housing value as your response, combining predictors in any way you see fit.
+Perform 3 separate multiple regressions with housing value as your response, combining predictors in any way you see fit, but ensure tha the models are *nested*.
 You can include as many predictors as you think are important for each model, with a minimum of 2, including any interactions you think might exist.

   b.
 Ensure your predictors aren’t collinear in each model.